- I’ve never practiced Yoga before, is YCT going to be too intense?

 To see the benefits of any exercise program/physical activity, one needs to be consistent – regardless if it is once or multiple times per week.
 Every week you will have progressed* in some way, for example, understanding proper muscle activation to maintain good form, or being able to do a few more repetitions, or a few extra sets.
 Maybe you feel that after each class your body is recovering faster or your energy levels are increasing.

 Seeing progress keeps motivation levels high and this is what is going to help you make exercise a part of your life.

 (*Each person is unique and the way their body responds to physical activity can be different.)

 Injuries and special needs

 - I have injuries and severe/mild health issues.
-Can I practice Yoga/YCT?
+Can I practice YCT?

-Provided your doctor has given you the ok to begin an exercise program, you can attend the sessions.
+Yes, provided your doctor has given you the ok to begin an exercise program.
 Some exercises/movements may need to be avoided in certain situations.
 Please ensure that you contact me (prior to attending a class) with details of your injury, rehabilitation/physio, and any other health issues.

 Mothers with young children

 - How soon after my baby is born can I start?